autostructure/artifactory/README.markdown

 * RedHat Enterprise Linux 5, 6, 7
 * CentOS 5, 6, 7

-PLEASE NOTE that on modern installations, Artifactory's home parameter `artifactory_home` may need to be set to '/opt/jfrog/artifactory' to properly locate the necessary binaries.

 ## Development

 Since your module is awesome, other users will want to play with it.
 Let them know what the ground rules for contributing are.